IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 # ★ SO YOU WANT TO BE A WOBBLY? ★

 Do you work in an industry?
-Then you are an industrial worker— and you belong in the Industrial Workers of the World!
+Then you are an industrial worker — and you belong in the Industrial Workers of the World!

 Join the IWW New York City General Membership Branch on the High Line for an orientation, potluck, and social! *